chukwumaokere/GClone/README.md

 ## TODO:
 Find a more secure way to SCP/FTP upload the image Find a way to create .exe for windows systems
-Turn into package with dependencies
+Turn into package with dependencies for better UX
+Find alternative to SSHPass for windows computers, or find a way to add SSH pass to windows PC Turn into .exe for windows? not necessary but can be done.